 Who: National Meteorological Services, in cooperation with WMO CBS, WMO CIMO, and AOPC.
-Time-Frame: On-going.

 Performance Indicator: Percentage of sites giving metadata to WDC Asheville.

 Data from all the Met Office and BAS run GUAN stations are submitted to the International Data Centres.